A-Level Maths or Maths and Further Maths

 Methods of study:

-Much of your work will be produced independently, although there will be some small group work within lessons.
+Much of your work will be completing questions individually, although there will be some small group work within lessons.
 You should expect to complete approximately 5 hours of independent study outside of your lessons per week.
 This will mainly be completing further questions from the exercises, making revision notes from lessons and completing past exam questions.

 Methods of assessment: